 Other recipes to try

 If you love these meatballs, you must try this Italian Meatloaf, which is fantastic with either ground chicken or ground turkey.
-And don't miss this chicken meatball soup or my turkey chili!
+And don't miss this soup with chicken meatballs or my turkey chili!

-You might also like these stuffed peppers (use turkey if you prefer).
-And, you have to make this Sunday sauce with pork ribs and this fresh tomato sauce!
+You also might like these Italian stuffed bell peppers.
+And, check out my other sauce recipes.
+You have to make this Sunday sauce with pork ribs and this fresh tomato sauce!

 Finally, don't miss these 63 Italian Appetizer Recipes!